-Learn everything about Chateau Thieuley Bordeaux Superieu with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on the vineyards and winemaking.
+Learn everything about Chateau Thieuley Bordeaux Superieur with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

-Chateau Thieuly History, Overview
+Chateau Thieuley History, Overview

 While Chateau Thieuley has been an established vineyard for quite a while, the modern era for the large estate begins in 1950, when it was purchased by Andre Courselle.
 In 1972, his son, Francis Courselle took over managing the estate.